tetracorp/k240/docs/_posts/2020-02-29-development.md

 A short [preview](http://amr.abime.net/review_35944) in Amiga Format #56 (Feb 1994) has a screenshot which shows a few things of note.
-The layout of the extracted buttons is identical to that of the PANEL cheat.
+The layout of the extracted buttons is identical to that of the PANEL cheat, which means asteroid rotation and blueprint purchases are in the game at this point.
 The Construction Yard sprite is similar to the CU Amiga demo rather than the final version.
 There are two non-Terran large ships at a Terran colony.
-We can also see two numbers in the top-left of the screen, some kind of debug information.
+We can also see two numbers in the top-left of the screen, probably some kind of debug information (this also appears in the 1993 screenshots).

-Meanwhile, file dates in the retail release show the finishing touches being put on the game for distribution.
+File dates in the retail release show the finishing touches being put on the game for distribution at this point.
 In February and March 1994, disks 1 and 2 gain startup-sequence files, and disk 3 gains a hard disk installer (adapted from the installer for _HeroQuest 2: Legacy of Sorasil_).

 A lot of unique development information is revealed in an in-depth [preview](http://amr.abime.net/review_29004) in the March 1994 issue of CU Amiga.
-Tony Dillon drove to Sheffield to interview Graeme Ing in person, something CU Amiga often did, alllowing them access to some unique information, in this case sprite sheets and some early game graphics.
+Tony Dillon drove to Sheffield to interview Graeme Ing in person, something CU Amiga often did, alllowing them access to some unique information, in this including case sprite sheets and the intro graphics.

-The final version of the Transporter is shown, along with other original sprite sheets.
-A screenshot of a very early test windowing system is also depicted.
-We can see what looks like an alien Research Dome, but on a Terran colony; and an earlier starfield graphic.
-Despite this archaic screenshot, we can recognize Protected Solar Matrix, which one might otherwise have assumed to be a later addition.

 Something interesting appears in the screenshot of the alien load screen.
 We see the Swixaran sprite, but what looks like the Ax'Zilanth homeworld (and some